rbustos567/vm-ctl/README.md

 3. Disable cloud-init (Prevents dynamic systemd metadata block timeouts) ./vm-ctl.sh set --name debian-test --disable-cloud-init

+4. Inject Static IP Address Profile (Automatically detects the host uplink interface, hooks into the local hardware bridge vmctl-br, and maps the correct target guest interface dynamically)
+/vm-ctl.sh set --name debian-test --static-ip "192.168.1.24/24" --gateway "192.168.1.1" --dns "1.1.1.1"

-4. Launch virtual machine
+5. Launch virtual machine
 vm-ctl start --name debian-test --ram 1024 --cpus 1

+6. Verify Network Operations (Since the VM is connected to the network bridge, it shares your local network segment.
+You can ping or SSH directly into it from the host or any device on your LAN) ping 192.168.1.24 ssh root@192.168.1.24

-5. Connect to the interactive Serial Console of VM vm-ctl connect --name debian-test
+7. Connect to the interactive Serial Console of VM vm-ctl connect --name debian-test

-6. Login to VM using root and the newly set root password: YourSecurePassword
+8. Login to VM using root and the newly set root password: YourSecurePassword

-7. To quit from terminal session of VM press: Ctrl+O
+9. To quit from terminal session of VM press: Ctrl+O

+10. Check status of your VM:
+vm-ctl status

-8. Stop the VM:
+11. Stop the VM:
 vm-ctl stop --name debian-test

-9. Check status of your VM:
-vm-ctl status
 ```
 --------------------------------